What Is Hypertension?

 Early Warning Sign: Elevated Blood Pressure

-An elevated blood pressure reading means that your blood pressure falls just above the normal level, corresponding to a systolic pressure between 120 and 129 or a diastolic pressure of 80 or less.
-The new guidelines eliminate the previous category of prehypertension.
-About one-fourth of Americans have elevated levels and they have two times the risk of heart disease compared with those who have lower blood pressures.
+An elevated blood pressure reading means your blood pressure falls just above the average level, corresponding to a systolic pressure between 120 and 129 or a diastolic pressure of 80 or less.
+The new guidelines eliminate the last category of prehypertension.
+About one-fourth of Americans have elevated levels and two times the risk of heart disease compared with those with lower blood pressures.
 Lifestyle changes can help many people with prehypertension lower their blood pressure.

 Factors that increase your blood pressure can cause elevated levels.
 Medications such as birth control pills, cold remedies, decongestants, over-the-counter pain relievers, and some prescription drugs may cause a temporary rise in blood pressure.
 The buildup of fatty deposits in the arteries (atherosclerosis) can also lead to prehypertension.
 Other conditions that may lead to prehypertension include the following: